psychoinformatics-de/fairly-big-processing-workflow/README.md

 ```

-If there are less than 5000 branches to merge, you will probably be fine by
+Unless branches have very long names, if there are less than a few thousand branches to merge, you will probably be fine by
 merging all branches at once.
-With more branches, the branch names can exceed
+With more branches, or very long branch names, the list of branch names can exceed
 your terminal length limitation.
 In these cases, we recommend merging them in
 batches of, e.g., 5000: